Titan0932/Multiproccessed-Print-server/readMe.md

     This project was made in 1.5 days.
 SO DISCLAIMER: it is not perfect in terms of code cleanliness and organization or super robust error handling (it does handle them though!).

+    It also can print string of limited length only!
+More to come!!!

 -- This is a multi-proccessed and multi-threaded print server.